paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

-It has been shown many times, initially by Edward Thorndike and Robert Woodworth in 1901 (*"The Influence of Improvement in One Mental Function upon the Efficiency of Other Functions"*) that transfer from one learned skill is problematic and often does not ocurr anywhere near the degree that people hope.
+It has been shown many times, initially by Edward Thorndike and Robert Woodworth in 1901 (*"The Influence of Improvement in One Mental Function upon the Efficiency of Other Functions"*) that transfer from one learned skill to other skills is problematic and often does not ocurr to anywhere near the degree that people hope.

 ### Overcoming the Problem of Transfer with Directness